- Beauty Glossary

 You've viewed 60 of 1687 productsShow Me More

 The title pretty much gives it away, but let’s explore the term on a deeper level.
 Literally speaking, a fragrance free product tends to not contain any additional fragrance – artificial or otherwise – to the formula’s naturally occurring scent.
 However, the key word here is additional, because the original may contain safe (but potentially irritable) fragrance-based ingredients.

-What are the skin care benefits of fragrance free products?
+What are the skin care benefits of fragrance free beauty products?

 Depending on your skin type, artificial fragrances can cause serious irritation to the skin’s surface.
 In some medical journals, it has been reported that the chemicals and compounds used in artificial fragrances can cause side effects that include asthmatic flare-ups, headaches and allergic skin reactions – but of course, this isn’t true for everyone.
 By using fragrance free products, skin is less likely to flare up in any nasty rashes and can generally feel less itchy.